flash-oss/flash-developer-doc/README.md

 ## High level feature overview

-You can search, visualise, or extract your data using our FlashConnect product: [https://connect.uat.flash-payments.com.au/](https://connect.uat.flash-payments.com.au/)
+You can search, visualise, or extract your data using our [FlashConnect](https://connect.uat.flash-payments.com.au/) product.

 ### Instant local Australian deposit (aka pay-in)

-You would get a dedicated Australian BSB and a Virtual Account Number (VAN).
+Once registration is complete, a dedicated BSB and Virtual Account Number (VAN) for use within Australia will be assigned to you.

 {% hint style="warning" %}
-Warning: The account number can only process local transfers, **no SWIFT/RTGS**.
+IMPORTANT: Your Australian VAN will be restricted to local Australian transfers.
+For international payments (aka FX payments), we offer different solutions.
 {% endhint %}

-Any funds deposited to that account would increase your Flash Payments balance.
-We preserve the provided payment reference of every deposit for your further utilisation.
-E.g. invoice number or else.
+Any funds deposited to your VAN would increase your Flash Payments balance.
+We store and retain the reference attached to each deposit (e.g., an invoice number) to support your reconciliation or reporting needs.

-By default, only yourself is allowed to deposit to it.
-However, the third party deposits are also possible.
-Although, we would need to enable this setting for you separately.
+By default, only you can deposit into your VAN.
+Third-party deposits are also supported, but this feature must be enabled separately

-Sometimes, banks can delay your deposit by up to 24 hours.
-This should be expected.
-But typically, deposits are reflected in your Flash Payments balance immediately.
+Deposits are typically processed in real time, but depending on the bank, there may be a delay of up to 24 hours.

-If set, you would get a webhook (aka callback) notification about every deposit made to your VAN.
-Go to the [https://connect.uat.flash-payments.com.au/](https://connect.uat.flash-payments.com.au/) to setup a deposit webhook.
+You can configure webhook notifications to receive alerts for every deposit made to your VAN.
+Please visit [FlashConnect](https://connect.uat.flash-payments.com.au/) to set up your deposit webhook.

-You can manually reject unwanted deposits via the [https://connect.uat.flash-payments.com.au/](https://connect.uat.flash-payments.com.au/) interface.
+You can manually reject unwanted deposits via the [FlashConnect](https://connect.uat.flash-payments.com.au/) interface.
 The funds will be returned to the original sender bank account.

 ### Local Australian withdrawal (aka pay-out)

-This API allows you to withdraw your Flash Payments balance.
-By default, only yourself is allowed to receive those funds.
-The third party withdrawals (aka payouts) are also possible.
-Although, we would need to enable this setting for you separately.
+The Flash Payments API enables you to withdraw funds from your Flash Payments balance.
+By default, only you are authorized to receive these withdrawals.
+Third-party withdrawals (also known as payouts) are available upon request and require separate activation.

-If your payout is a part of FX payments, we are legally obliged to use classic Australian payment system a.k.a.
-Direct Entry.
-It would take from 0 up to few hours to deliver such funds.
-Otherwise, payouts are delivered to the recipient instantly.
+If your payout involves a foreign exchange (FX) payment, it must be processed using the Australian Direct Entry system in accordance with legal requirements.
+Processing time may vary from immediate to a few hours.
+Other payouts are credited instantly.

-If a payout fails you will receive a webhook notification with a clear explanation of what went wrong.
-This is typically bank account number typos.
+If a payout fails, you will receive a webhook notification detailing the reason for the failure.

 The payout remitter name is configurable.
 You can give us the remitter name as `withdrawal.sender` data property.
 This is especially useful for FX-linked payouts.
 If a Brazilian mama Katarina Oreiro sends money to her son in Australia, he will see his mom's name in the bank statement - "Payment from Katarina Oreiro".

-Payouts can also be done via the [https://connect.uat.flash-payments.com.au/](https://connect.uat.flash-payments.com.au/) interface.
+Payouts can also be done via the [FlashConnect](https://connect.uat.flash-payments.com.au/) interface.

 ### Send or receive money internationally

-You can send you Flash Payments balance internationally via our API and enjoy instant delivery to countries with local instant payment systems, e.g. Philippines.
-By the way, cash payments to Philippines are also supported.
+You can send your Flash Payments balance internationally via our API and benefit from instant delivery to many countries with local instant payment systems (e.g. Philippines)

-Your code would need to pre-create both sender and recipient before creating a payment for them.
+To initiate a payment, you must pre-create the sender and recipient via the API.

-All the entities in our database (withdrawal, payment, sender, recipient) can hold your system's ID.
-See the `externalId` field in the [API docs](https://api.uat.flash-payments.com.au/).
+All entities in our database, including withdrawals, payments, senders, and recipients, can store your system’s unique identifier.
+Please refer to the `externalId` field in the [API docs](https://api.uat.flash-payments.com.au/).

-Depending on the recipient's country a payment can take from few minutes to few days.
-You would receive a webhook notification when a payment state changes.
+Payment delivery times depend on the recipient's country.
+While many are processed quickly, some may take additional time.
+You’ll be notified via webhook whenever the payment status changes.

-In most cases you can send money to your Flash Payments balance.
-This can be automated.
-You will receive a webhook notification when we see you sending to Flash Payments from other countries.
+You can send funds through an international payment to your Flash Payments account.
+A webhook notification will be triggered when we detect payments from other countries.

 ### Security